-I teach the bulk of courses in the PMHNP track, along with the healthcare ethics, theorizing nursing ethics, theories of human development, and clinical project courses in the DNP program.
+I teach courses in the PMHNP track, along with the healthcare ethics, theorizing nursing ethics, theories of human development, and clinical project courses in the DNP program.
 I provide psychiatric services 8 hours per week to CSS students in the Student Health Service.
-I currently serve as Chair of the Faculty Assembly, Chair of the Steering Committee, Co-Chair of the Shared Governance Task Force, member of the Academic Leadership Group, member of the President's Leadership Group, member of the Faculty Welfare Committee, member of the SON Executive Committee, member of the Department of Graduate Nursing Curriculum Subcommittee, and member of both the SON and Department of Graduate Nursing Committees.
-I am engaged in ongoing scholarship and research.
-Most recently my scholarly efforts have focused on assisting graduate students in getting their Master’s and DNP Clinical Projects published.
+I currently serve as Chair of the Graduate Curriculum Committee and the Department of Graduate Nursing Curriculum Subcommittee.
+I am past Chair and Vice Chair of the Faculty Assembly and Steering Committee of the Faculty Assembly.
+I am engaged in ongoing scholarship, research, and clinical practice.
+Scholarship interests focus on nursing philosophy, nursing ethics, and psychiatric-mental health nursing.
+Scholarly efforts have included assisting graduate students in getting their Master’s and DNP Clinical Projects published.

 Recipient of the Max H. Lavine Award for Teaching Excellence, 2009.